LanceMcCarthy/GoldenClouds/index.md

 #### Pets

-If you have pets with you, we strongly recommend initially having them on a leach while out in the backyard for a few reasons:
+If you have pets with you, we strongly recommend initially having them on a leash while out in the backyard for a few reasons:

 * The fences will not keep an untrained or determined dog inside the property.
 * The neighbor on the left has an old yellow Golden Retriever dog.